KelvinLaw-jpg/INE/07_The_Metasploit_Framework.md

 # Metasploit Framework

+TIP: if `SeImpersonatePrivilege` is available after `getprivs`, it is likely that you can `getsystem` to elevate the privilege

 ### MSFDB
 - sudo systemctl enable postgresql //enacle postgresql on startup
 - sudo systemctl start postgresql //start the service